 The Rape Crisis Center of Milford, Inc. is one of nine rape crisis centers in the state of Connecticut.
-The Center has six full-time staff members that consist of an Executive Director, a Director of Victim Services, a Child Advocate, an Adult Advocate, a Community Educator, and a Campus Advocate.
-Additionally, the Center maintains a base of 56 volunteer, state-certified counselor/advocates who provide sexual assault crisis services through our 24/7 hotline.
-The Center is governed by a 11 member Board of Directors plus an Advisory Board.
+The Center has six full-time staff members and one part time that consist of an Executive Director, a Director of Victim Services, a Child Advocate, an Adult Advocate, Bi-Lingual Adult Advocate , a Community Educator, and a Campus Advocate.
+Additionally, the Center maintains a base of 45 volunteer, state-certified counselor/advocates who provide sexual assault crisis services through our 24/7 hotline.
+The Center is governed by a 14 member Board of Directors plus an Advisory Board.

 Child maltreatment is a community problem requiring community solutions.
 Multidisciplinary (MDTs) provide a coordinated multi-agency approach to enhance investigation and management of child sexual abuse and physical abuse cases.
 Through a collaborative effort teams strive to accomplish the following: